capprogram/2017bootcamp-general/bestpractices.md

 or in ipython try using the [`%time`](https://ipython.org/ipython-doc/3/interactive/magics.html#magic-time) and [`%timeit`](https://ipython.org/ipython-doc/3/interactive/magics.html#magic-timeit) magics

 __Note that for complicated code, %timeit is more reliable than time.clock().
-You should use a protected version of the code if you want to run %timeit on the ipython command line (for example, you can type `import templatecodeprotected` then `%timeit templatecodeprotected.main()').__
+You should use a protected version of the code if you want to run %timeit on the ipython command line (for example, you can type `import templatecodeprotected` then `%timeit templatecodeprotected.main()`).__